 Uhuru Launch Party

-From ethical fashion veterans to new-borns, I was also excited to attend the launch of new online boutique Uhuru Fashion.
+From ethical fashion veterans to new-borns, I was also excited to attend the launch of new online boutique Uhuru London.
 If anyone knows how to do a launch party right, it’s their Founder, Megha Shah.
 She had cupcakes, candy floss, fake tattoos and a polaroid camera, alongside a showcase of the brands they stock!

 Who Made My Activewear Panel

 On Saturday afternoon, I travelled to Benk + Bo, an eco café and workspace where Eco Consultant and Barre Instructor Zara Williams held the Who Made My Activewear? event.
 After taking barre, pilates, and yoga classes during the day, the day ended with a panel discussion between ethical activewear founders to discuss the problems and solutions for creating a better industry.